Some Consequences of Categorification: Quantum cluster algebras and quantum cluster characters

 where $\Gr_\bfe(V)$ denotes the set of all subrepresentations $E\subset V$ with isomorphism class $[E]=\bfe$.
 Note that $\widetilde{B}\bfe={}^*\bfe-\bfe^*$ and, for $j\in[1,n]$, we have ${}^*\alpha_j=\alpha_j+\sum\limits_{i=1}^{n}\min(b_{ij},0)\alpha_i$.

-A representation $V\in\rep_\FF(Q,D)$ is \newword{rigid} if $\Ext^1(V,V)=0$.
-If there exists a rigid representation with dimension vector $\bfv\in\cQ$ for the finite field $\FF$, then there exists a rigid representation of $(Q,D)$ with dimension vector $\bfv$ over any finite field and thus we refer to the dimension vector $\bfv$ as being \newword{rigid} in this case. \begin{theorem}\cite{rupel1,rupel2} Let $B$ be any acyclic skew-symmetrizable matrix with symmetrizer $D$ and let $(Q,D)$ be the associated valued quiver. \begin{enumeratea} \item For each rigid representation $V\in\rep_\FF(Q,D)$, the quantum cluster character $X_V$ is a quantum cluster monomial of $\cA_{|\FF|}(\bfX,\widetilde{B})$.
-Moreover, every quantum cluster monomial of $\cA_{|\FF|}(\bfX,\widetilde{B})$ not involving initial cluster variables arises in this way, the decomposition of $V$ into indecomposables mirroring the factorization of the quantum cluster monomial into quantum cluster variables.
+A representation $V\in\rep_\FF(Q,D)$ is {\it rigid} if $\Ext^1(V,V)=0$.
+If there exists a rigid representation with dimension vector $\bfv\in\cQ$ for the finite field $\FF$, then there exists a rigid representation of~$(Q,D)$ with dimension vector $\bfv$ over any finite field and thus we refer to the dimension vector~$\bfv$ as being {\it rigid} in this case. \begin{Theorem}[\cite{rupel1,rupel2}] Let $B$ be any acyclic skew-symmetrizable matrix with symmetrizer $D$ and let $(Q,D)$ be the associated valued quiver. \begin{enumerate}\itemsep=0pt \item[$(a)$] For each rigid representation $V\in\rep_\FF(Q,D)$, the quantum cluster character $X_V$ is a~quantum cluster monomial of $\cA_{|\FF|}\big(\bfX,\widetilde{B}\big)$.
+Moreover, every quantum cluster monomial of $\cA_{|\FF|}\big(\bfX,\widetilde{B}\big)$ not involving initial cluster variables arises in this way, the decomposition of~$V$ into indecomposables mirroring the factorization of the quantum cluster monomial into quantum cluster variables. \item[$(b)$] For all dimension vectors $\bfv,\bfe\in\cQ$ with $\bfv$ rigid, there exists a polynomial $P_{\bfv,\bfe}(q)$ so that for any finite field $\FF$ and rigid representation $V\in\rep_\FF(Q,D)$ of dimension vector $\bfv$, we have~$|{\Gr}_\bfe(V)|=P_{\bfv,\bfe} (|\FF| )$.
+These polynomials give a ``generic'' quantum cluster character